Cadene/pretrained-models.pytorch/README.md

 #### `model.classif`

-Attribut of type `nn.Module` which is used to classify the features from the image.
+Method which is used to classify the features from the image.

 Example when the model is loaded using `fbresnet152`: